Strategic Management Control

 • investors involved and any proposals for participation by third-party stakeholders;

-• timetable for the development of activities.
+• timeline for the development of activities.

 How to reorganize a business

-Client: company processing and installing glass for furniture, partition walls, parapets and industrial applications; turnover of 13 million Euros.
+Client: A company specializing in the processing and installation of glass for furniture, partition walls, railings, and industrial applications; turnover of €13 million.

-Corporate Reorganization
+Corporate reorganization